 It’s your own space to share what you wish.
 A journal can also help release built-up emotions.

 Big Milestones – There are a lot of big moments during pregnancy.
-You may want to remember how you felt when your baby started moving around for the first time, how your partner or parents reacted to the big news and the moment you found out if you were having a boy or a girl.
+Share your pregnancy story and milestones.
+You may want to remember how you felt when your baby started moving around for the first time, how your partner or parents reacted to the big news, and the moment you found out if you were having a boy or a girl.
 Save the dates in your pregnancy journal so you can relive those moments with your partner or child when they get older.

 What I’ve learned – Use your pregnancy journal to write down what you’ve learned about yourself and what you’ll need as you prepare for your little one to arrive.